-The Evolution of Financial automation: Key trends and Insights
+The Evolution of Financial Automation: Key Trends and Insights

-What is financial operations?
-Financial transactions refer to transactions in financial assets and liabilities between resident institutional units or between resident institutional units and non-resident institutional units.
 A financial transaction between institutional units involves either the simultaneous creation or liquidation of a financial asset and its counterpart liability, the change of ownership of a financial asset, or the incurrence of a liability.
-Financial operations require lots of human intervention and are mostly considered back-office tasks.

 What are the benefits of automating financial processes?